 Payment should be made on the first of the month in advance.
 This will be set out in further detail in your lease.
-You need to make an agreement with Moat should you wish to pay on an alternative date of the month.
-Please note that if you do this, you may need to make additional payments to the monthly charge in order to ensure your account does not show arrears at any point during the month.
+You need to make an agreement with us should you wish to pay on an alternative day of the month.